Seeks to represent: District 4 (Westside and parts of Southeast)

 What is the Joint Office of Homeless Services doing wrong, and what do you see as things that can right the ship?

 The Joint Office is a public marketing plan with no product development.
-Since the 2017 founding of JOHS, the County seems to think their job is to spend money.
-Now that the yearly budget is $420 Million, they can hardly keep up.
+Since the 2017 founding of JOHS, the county seems to think their job is to spend money.
+Now that the yearly budget is $420 million, they can hardly keep up.
 I am frustrated with the coupling of extraordinary spending with failing to reduce the number of homeless.
 We need to set metrics for the people transitioned to shelter and a separate goal of the people moved to stable housing.
 This will measure whether progress is being made regardless of inflow.

-The City needs to assist housing production through zoning, tax incentives and permitting.
+The city needs to assist housing production through zoning, tax incentives and permitting.

-Is the tax rate in Multnomah County (with PCEF, Preschool for All and Supportive Housing Services taxes) too high, or at an appropriate level?
+Is the tax rate in Multnomah County (with Portland Clean Energy Fund, Preschool for All and supportive housing services taxes) too high, or at an appropriate level?
 If too high, what do you suggest be done about it?

 When you have one of the highest marginal tax rates in the nation, it’s easy to say that taxes are too high.
 They are.
 But lowering them alone won’t spur investment and job growth until we focus on getting value out of whatever taxes are levied.
 Right now, we have the worst of both worlds.